 Section 2: Victorian Literature

 In this section of the course, students will have the opportunity to study works by a diverse range of authors from the British canon such as the Brontës, Charles Dickens, and Gerard Manley Hopkins, BAME authors including Olaudah Equiano, Mary Prince and Mary Seacole, and voices of colonialism.
 Both fiction and poetry will be related to their social and intellectual contexts.

 The third section will be largely devoted to the study of Early Modern poetry and to the contemporary critical debate about its form and purpose.
 We will examine a selection of poems by writers such as Edmund Spenser, Sir Philip Sidney, John Donne and George Herbert.
 In this term a special day school will be devoted to preparation for the first-year examinations.

 Shakespeare Summer School

-Focusing centrally on two comedies, two tragedies and two history plays, the one-week summer school will combine close textual analysis with an exploration of the wider context of Shakespeare’s work.
+A favourite part of the course for many students, this one-week summer school gives a flavour of life as a full-time student at Oxford.
+It focuses centrally on two comedies, two tragedies and two history plays, combining close textual analysis with an exploration of the wider contexts of Shakespeare’s work.
 The central texts are likely to be: A Midsummer Night’s Dream, The Winter’s Tale, Hamlet, King Lear, Richard III, Henry IV Part I.